nawaljahmed/T440p-Mods-Windows/README.md

 3. When you are done upgrading, try to sell the spare parts you have.

 ## Trackpad Fixing on Windows
 When you replace the default trackpad with the 3 button trackpad from the T450, you need to modify some files so that the buttons will work.
+Here is how to get your 3 button trackpad working.
 If you Hackintosh, the kext I provide in my repo listed above will enable the 3 buttons.

+1. Disable Windows 10 Automatic Driver Updates
+2. Install the T450 Synaptics Driver in a T440/T440p

+### Disable Windows 10 Automatic Driver Updates
+1. Open *Device Manager*
+2. Go to *Mice and Pointing Devices* and select *Synaptics Pointing Device*
+3. Open the *Properties* go to the *Details* tab and choose *Hardware Ids*
+4. Write the Hardware Ids to a notepad.
+   - The hardware Ids I copied were the following:
+      - ACPI\VEN_LEN&DEV_0036
+      - ACPI\LEN0036
+      - *LEN0036
+5. Open *gpedit.msc*
+6. Go to `Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions.`
+7. Go to *Prevent Installation of devices that match any of these device instance IDs*
+8. Select *Enabled*
+9. Under the *Options* panel, press *Show*
+10. Paste the Hardware Ids from the notepad and Apply.

+### Install the T450 Synaptics Driver in a T440/T440p
+1. Download the T450 touchpad driver from the [Lenovo website](https://pcsupport.lenovo.com/nl/en/products/laptops-and-netbooks/thinkpad-t-series-laptops/thinkpad-t450/downloads/ds104007).
+Do not install yet.
+2. Go to `Control Panel > Programs and Uninstall` your current Synaptics/Alps drivers.
+3. Reboot
+4. Open the driver package you just downloaded but *uncheck* the option to *Install Now*
+5. It will unpack to `C:\DRIVERS\Win\UNAV`
+6. Go to C:\DRIVERS\Win\UNAV\WinWDF\X64\SynPD.inf for 64-bit (or X86\SynPD.inf for 32-bit)
+Edit SynPD.inf: Find and delete all lines with LEN0036 in it.
+Find all lines with LEN200E and change LEN200E into LEN0036.
+Save the file.
+LEN0036 is the T440 hardware ID for both clunkpad and touchpad+buttons.
+LEN200E is the T450 hardware ID for the touchpad+buttons.
+Go to C:\DRIVERS\Win\UNAV and doubleclick on Setup.exe.
+When Windows complains about unsigned stuff, click on Install anyway.
+7. Reboot